---->

 mathematical proportions of them"

-Clearly to Newton bodies moved, but experiment could not decide if
+Clearly to Newton bodies moved, but experiment could not definitely decide if

-they were actually moving themselves or were being pushed by others
+they were actually being pushed by others or moving themselves

-- there is no evidence to decide between active matter and dead
+- there is no evidence to decide between dead matter and active

 matter or between 'A moves B', and 'B moves itself in response to